Bradley-Allen/Udemy/React/InvestmentCalculator/README.md

 ## View Demo

-This project is not currently hosted.
-TODO
+This project is currently hosted.
+It can be found [here](https://allen-investment-calculator.web.app/).

 ## Run Locally